Skip to main content

 This content applies to England

-A landlord can only use this process to increase the rent once every 52 weeks.[1]
+A landlord can use this process to increase the rent once every 52 weeks.[4]

-Where a Tribunal has reduced an excessive rent under section 22, an increase cannot take effect until the anniversary of that determination.
+Where a Tribunal has reduced an excessive rent, an increase cannot take effect until the 12 months after that determination took effect.[9]

 The increased rent applies from the expiry of the notice period unless either the:[11]